LafontRapnouilTristan/OBIholo_pipeline/README.md

 For each step of the workflow, computes the amount of time and computing resources used and plot them.

 Done with the [`benchmark.R`](workflow/scripts/benchmark.R) script, get all benchmark info produced in the benchmark folder and plot them to have an overall assessment of the resources used for your computation.

+# Acknowledgement and references

+Many tahnks to Lucie Zinger for her tips XXXXXX